EaW-Team/equestria_dev/common/factions/_documentation.md

 		# SCOPE = faction leader: COUNTRY
 	}

+	auto_complete = yes # automatically complete goal if the progress reaches 100%

 	complete_effect = {
 		# Effect - runs once when the goal is completed
 		#